Mark events, take measurements, and document findings directly on the waveform chart.

 Annotations are interactive overlays placed on the waveform chart that let you mark, measure, and label important events in a recording.
 They are useful for:

-Annotations are non-destructive — they do not modify the underlying COMTRADE data.
+Annotations are non-destructive.
+They do not modify the underlying COMTRADE data.
 They can be created, repositioned, edited, color-coded, and deleted at any time.
 Annotations can be embedded directly into COMTRADE exports (CFF or ZIP) so they travel with the file, or exported separately as a JSON file for sharing and re-import.

 All annotations are interactive once placed.
 You can drag cards and dots to reposition them, change colors, edit labels, and toggle selection.

 Click on a channel to stamp the RMS value at that point.
 A colored dot snaps to the waveform with a tether line connecting to a floating card that shows the RMS magnitude, unit, and timestamp.
-The dot is draggable along the waveform — drag it horizontally to update the measurement at a new time, or use arrow keys to nudge by one sample (Shift + arrow for 10 samples).
+The dot is draggable along the waveform.
+Drag it horizontally to update the measurement at a new time, or use arrow keys to nudge by one sample (Shift + arrow for 10 samples).

 Stamp RMS Value